Morning walks – staying off the grid

 12-26-17_Tijeras_Creek_KI6A7491_RSM

-Tijeras Creek Trail, December 2017 copyright Douglas Stockdale
+Tijeras Creek Trail, December 2017 copyright Douglas Stockdale –

 Earlier I had discussed how my morning walks have taken a bit of detour off into the “wild” as a trade-in for the neighborhood sidewalks and my usual route for the past many years.
-After a number of experiment/play photographs documenting my walks with the cell phone camera, I thought it was time to bring some other camera equipment to further explore this photographic project.
+After a number of experiment/play photographs documenting my walks with my mobile phone camera, I thought it was time to bring some other camera equipment to further explore this photographic project.
 In preparation for the next phase of investigation, I instead encountered the Hasselblad jamnation.

-When faced with lemons, my motto is to make lemonade; so while my 500 C/M body is being fixed, I opted to take my walks with the 5DMk3 with the 50mm EF f/1.4 canon prime lens and not even bring along the 24-105mm zoom.
+When faced with lemons, my motto is to then make lemonade; so while my 500 C/M body is being fixed, I opted to take my walks with the 5DMk3 with the 50mm EF f/1.4 canon prime lens and not even bring along the 24-105mm zoom.
 The 50mm “normal” lens would be the equivalent focal length for my 80mm lens with the Hasselblad.
 I wanted to contemplate that when restricted to just this “normal” prime lens focal length, might this work in my visual investigation and are consistent with my earlier cell phone experience.

 After my return to the studio and downloading the digital files, the next step was to crop the image square, similar to the Hasselblad 6x6cm format.
 Still teetering between color and black & white images, and maybe even incorporate both into this project.
 Meanwhile, still using Photoshop for the digital black & white conversion.
-For film, I am thinking of using color negative versus color positive and after scanning the negatives, converting with Photoshop to black & white as an option to evaluate.
+For film, I am thinking of using color negative versus color positive and after scanning the negatives, converting with Photoshop to black & white as an option.

 Cheers,